uptane/threatmodel/stride.md

    - **Threat:** Incorrect time data could be used to manipulate time-based access controls or security mechanisms, potentially allowing an attacker to escalate privileges or bypass security policies.
    - **Mitigation:** Use secure, authenticated time sources and regularly verify the accuracy of the device’s system time against trusted servers.
 Implement time checks within critical security operations to ensure that time discrepancies are detected and managed appropriately.

-### Asset 24: Compromise-Resilient Keys

-1. **Spoofing Identity**
-   - **Threat:** An attacker could use stolen or forged keys to impersonate a legitimate entity, such as a device or server, allowing unauthorized access to systems or data.
-   - **Mitigation:** Use strong cryptographic key management practices, including multi-factor authentication and hardware security modules (HSMs) to protect keys from unauthorized access.
-Regularly update and rotate keys to minimize the impact of key compromise.

-2. **Tampering with Data**
-   - **Threat:** An attacker might tamper with compromise-resilient keys or the data they protect, potentially bypassing security measures or altering sensitive information.
-   - **Mitigation:** Use hardware-based storage for keys to prevent tampering.
-Implement cryptographic signatures and integrity checks to detect unauthorized changes to keys and the data they protect.
-Use secure key exchange protocols to ensure key integrity during distribution.

-3. **Repudiation**
-   - **Threat:** Entities could deny having used specific keys for encryption, decryption, or signing, making it difficult to trace actions and ensure accountability.
-   - **Mitigation:** Implement secure logging to record all usage of compromise-resilient keys, including timestamps, the purpose of use, and the entity responsible.
-Use tamper-evident logging mechanisms to ensure that logs are reliable and cannot be altered.

-4. **Information Disclosure**
-   - **Threat:** If compromise-resilient keys are exposed, an attacker could gain access to sensitive information, decrypt communications, or impersonate legitimate entities.
-   - **Mitigation:** Encrypt keys both in storage and during transmission to protect them from unauthorized access.
-Use access controls to restrict who can access keys.
-Regularly audit key access logs to detect unauthorized attempts.

-5. **Denial of Service (DoS)**
-   - **Threat:** An attacker could disrupt access to compromise-resilient keys, preventing legitimate encryption, decryption, or signing operations and causing a failure in security functions.
-   - **Mitigation:** Implement redundancy and failover mechanisms for key storage and management systems to ensure availability.
-Use load balancing to manage access and prevent overload.
-Monitor key usage for signs of DoS attacks and respond promptly.

-6. **Elevation of Privilege**
-   - **Threat:** Compromising compromise-resilient keys could allow an attacker to escalate privileges, enabling unauthorized access to sensitive functions, data, or systems.
-   - **Mitigation:** Enforce the principle of least privilege in key management systems, ensuring that only authorized personnel have access to sensitive keys.
-Regularly review and update access policies to reflect current security requirements.
-Use multi-factor authentication for accessing key management functions.

-### Asset 25: ECU Manifest

-1. **Spoofing Identity**
-   - **Threat:** An attacker could impersonate a legitimate ECU manifest, misleading the Primary ECU or other systems into trusting incorrect or malicious information about the ECU’s software or hardware state.
-   - **Mitigation:** Use digital signatures to authenticate ECU manifests.
-Each manifest should be signed by a trusted authority to verify its origin.
-Employ mutual authentication protocols to ensure that ECUs and the Primary ECU can verify each other’s identity.

-2. **Tampering with Data**
-   - **Threat:** An attacker might tamper with the data in the ECU manifest, altering version information, configuration details, or other critical data, potentially leading to security vulnerabilities or operational issues.
-   - **Mitigation:** Implement cryptographic hash functions and digital signatures to ensure the integrity of the ECU manifest.
-Secure storage and transmission of the manifest are essential to prevent unauthorized modifications.

-3. **Repudiation**
-   - **Threat:** Entities responsible for generating or using the ECU manifest could deny having provided or acted upon specific manifest information, making it difficult to track and audit updates and configurations.
-   - **Mitigation:** Implement secure logging to record the creation, distribution, and use of ECU manifests.
-Logs should include timestamps, origin details, and actions taken based on the manifest.
-Use tamper-evident logging mechanisms to ensure the reliability of logs.

-4. **Information Disclosure**
-   - **Threat:** Unauthorized access to ECU manifests could expose sensitive information about the vehicle’s software, hardware configurations, and operational state, potentially aiding attackers in planning targeted attacks.
-   - **Mitigation:** Encrypt ECU manifests both in storage and during transmission to protect them from unauthorized access.
-Implement access controls to restrict who can view or modify the manifest.
-Regularly audit access to the manifest to detect unauthorized attempts.

-5. **Denial of Service (DoS)**
-   - **Threat:** An attacker could disrupt the creation, distribution, or processing of ECU manifests, preventing the vehicle from accurately assessing its configuration and receiving necessary updates.
-   - **Mitigation:** Implement redundancy and failover mechanisms for manifest generation and distribution processes to ensure availability.
-Use monitoring to detect and respond to DoS attacks targeting the manifest system.

-6. **Elevation of Privilege**
-   - **Threat:** By compromising the ECU manifest, an attacker could manipulate version or configuration information to bypass security checks, potentially gaining unauthorized access or control over vehicle functions.
-   - **Mitigation:** Enforce strict access controls on the creation and modification of ECU manifests.
-Use the principle of least privilege to limit who can interact with the manifest.
-Regularly review and update security policies related to the manifest to address potential vulnerabilities.

-### Asset 26: Delegation Metadata

-1. **Spoofing Identity**
-   - **Threat:** An attacker could impersonate a legitimate entity authorized to delegate certain roles or permissions, potentially gaining unauthorized control over aspects of the update or security process.
-   - **Mitigation:** Use strong authentication methods, such as cryptographic certificates, to verify the identity of entities involved in delegating roles or permissions.
-Implement digital signatures to ensure that only authorized entities can issue delegation metadata.

-2. **Tampering with Data**
-   - **Threat:** An attacker might tamper with delegation metadata to alter roles, permissions, or authorized actions, potentially enabling unauthorized access or bypassing security controls.
-   - **Mitigation:** Implement cryptographic signatures to protect the integrity of delegation metadata.
-Use hash functions to detect any unauthorized changes.
-Ensure that delegation metadata is stored and transmitted securely to prevent tampering.

-3. **Repudiation**
-   - **Threat:** An entity involved in creating or modifying delegation metadata could deny having done so, complicating the ability to trace actions and enforce accountability.
-   - **Mitigation:** Implement secure logging to record all actions related to delegation metadata, including creation, modification, and usage.
-Use digital signatures to ensure that logs are tamper-proof and can serve as reliable records of actions.

-4. **Information Disclosure**
-   - **Threat:** Unauthorized access to delegation metadata could expose sensitive information about roles, permissions, and organizational structure, potentially aiding attackers in planning targeted attacks.
-   - **Mitigation:** Encrypt delegation metadata both in storage and during transmission to protect it from unauthorized access.
-Implement access controls to restrict who can view or modify delegation metadata.
-Regularly audit access to the metadata to detect unauthorized attempts.

-5. **Denial of Service (DoS)**
-   - **Threat:** An attacker could disrupt the creation, distribution, or processing of delegation metadata, preventing the proper assignment of roles and permissions and hindering operations.
-   - **Mitigation:** Implement redundancy and failover mechanisms to ensure the availability of delegation metadata systems.
-Use monitoring to detect and respond to DoS attacks targeting delegation processes.

-6. **Elevation of Privilege**
-   - **Threat:** By compromising delegation metadata, an attacker could assign themselves or others elevated roles or permissions, enabling unauthorized access to sensitive functions or data.
-   - **Mitigation:** Enforce strict access controls on the creation and modification of delegation metadata.
-Use role-based access control to limit who can assign roles and permissions.
-Regularly review and update delegation policies to reflect current security needs.

 ### Asset 28: Targets Metadata